nebfield/snpQT/docs/quickstart/quickstart.md

   checkpoints and allows `-resume` to continue work if the pipeline stops.
 The directory can get quite big.

-Once the pipeline finishes, a summary analysis ond your output data will be published to the directory you specify in the parameter file.
+Once the pipeline finishes, a summary analysis and your output data will be published to the `--results` directory you specified in the parameter file.

-A simple full example using the provided toy dataset:
+A simple full example using the provided toy dataset (stored in `data/` directory) including a Sample and Variant QC:

 ```
 $ nextflow info nebfield/snpqt